 But why wait for nature to take its course when surveillance capitalists are busy setting civilization back decades or more—especially when we can obsolesce their whole business in the short term?

 Here at Linux Journal, we're already doing our part by not participating in the surveillance business that digital advertising has mostly become, and by doing pioneering work in helping the online publishing business obey the wishes of its readers.

-At a deeper level, what we've been trying to do all along—just by working on Linux—is prove that free people are worth more than captive ones, both to themselves and to everyone and everything else.
+At a deeper level, what all of us in the FOSS community have been trying to do all along is prove that free people are worth more than captive ones, both to themselves and to everyone and everything else.
 In Matrix terms, we want to make each of us a Neo.

-So it's really hard to draw a line here: one between what we want for people as independent agents of themselves and all the ways people can work to move the status quo for both institutions and the people who depend on them.
+And that's the line we need to draw here: one between what we want for people as independent agents of themselves and all the ways we can work to improve the status quo for both institutions and the people who depend on them.

 We can sort this out with a two-part question:

 - Are you working to give people their own ways of dealing with companies and other organizations in the world, at scale?
-(By scale, I mean having one way to deal with many others, such as we already get with protocols like TCP/IP, HTTP, IMAP, SMTP and FTP, and with apps, such as browsers and email clients.)
+(By scale, I mean giving people single ways to deal with many others, such as we already get with protocols like TCP/IP, HTTP, IMAP, SMTP and FTP, and with apps, such as browsers and email clients.)
 Or...